Tinley Park, Illinois

 Tinley Park is a village in Cook and Will counties in the U.S. state of Illinois.
-The population was 55,971 at the 2020 census.
-It is a suburb in the Chicago metropolitan area.
+The population was 55,971 at the 2020 census, and was estimated at 54,856 in 2024.
+It is a southern suburb of the Chicago metropolitan area.

 History

 19th century

 Modern settlement of the area now known as Tinley Park began in the 1820s as emigrants from Europe and the eastern United States arrived.
 By the 1840s, a significant population of German Americans had established themselves in the region.
 In recognition of their prominence, the village was officially named Bremen when it was founded in 1853.
 Other early settler groups included Irish, English, Scottish, Canadian immigrants.

 In the late 19th century, the expansion of the American railroad network had a transformative effect on the area.
 Bremen was situated along the Chicago, Rock Island and Pacific Railroad, which played a pivotal role in the community's development.
 In 1890, the village was renamed Tinley Park in honor of Samuel Tinley Sr., the first station agent of the local railroad depot.
 The village was formally incorporated on June 27, 1892, when local residents voted 34–24 in favor of incorporation.
 Henry Vogt was elected as Tinley Park’s first mayor.